Fishing line

 A fishing line is any flexible, high-tensile cord used in angling to tether and pull in fish, in conjunction with at least one hook.
 Fishing lines are usually pulled by and stored in a reel, but can also be retrieved by hand, with a fixed attachment to the end of a rod, or via a motorized trolling outrigger.

-Fishing lines generally resemble a long, ultra-thin rope, with important attributes including length, thickness, material and build.
-Other factors relevant to certain fishing practice include breaking strength, knot strength, UV resistance, castability, limpness, stretch, memory, abrasion resistance and visibility.
-Traditional fishing lines are made of silk, while most modern lines are made from synthetic polymers such as nylon, polyethylene or polyvinylidene fluoride ("fluorocarbon") and may come in monofilament or braided (multifilament) forms.
+Fishing lines generally resemble a long, ultra-thin rope, with important attributes including length, thickness, material, and build.
+Other factors relevant to certain fishing practices include breaking strength, knot strength, UV resistance, castability, limpness, stretch, memory, abrasion resistance, and visibility.
+Traditional fishing lines are made of silk, while most modern lines are made from synthetic polymers such as nylon, polyethylene, or polyvinylidene fluoride ("fluorocarbon") and may come in monofilament or braided (multifilament) forms.